 If the corporation overpaid estimated tax, it may be able to get a quick refund by filing Form 4466, Corporation Application for Quick Refund of Overpayment of Estimated Tax.
 The overpayment must be at least 10% of expected income tax liability and at least \$500.
-File Form 4466 before the 16th day of the 3rd month after the end of the tax year, but before the corporation files its income tax return.
-Do not file Form 4466 before the end of the corporation's tax year.
+File Form 4466 after the end of the corporation's tax year, and no later than the 15th day of the third month after the end of the tax year.
+Form 4466 must be filed before the corporation files its income tax return.